sankalpsingha/CurrencyMan/test/README.md

 # CurrencyMan Tests

-This directory contains tests for the CurrencyMan Chrome extension.
+This directory contains tests for the CurrencyMan browser extension.

 ## Test Structure

-The tests are organized into two main categories:
+The tests are organized into three main categories:

 ### 1. Unit Tests (`/unit`)